Please read through our most common questions and answers listed below:

 - Damage to windows or doors that may be a security risk.

 - Severe water leaks that could damage your property.

 - Issues with your Mains Power Supply of which you are legally responsible for and that could be harmful or dangerous.

 Our Customer Service Advisers are on hand 10 am to 7 pm Mondays to Fridays and can be reached on 03300885768.
 For Claims, they are available 24 hours a day, 7 days a week to take your call.
 They can be reached on 0345 307 4898.

 In the event of an emergency, we aim to get an initial contractor out to you within 2 hours to assess and make safe the situation.
 If further work is required, they will provide you with details and any necessary time frames.

 No. There are never any call-out fees with our Home Emergency Cover.

-There is a small excess that will need to be paid by the customer for claims to be carried out.
+Depending on the policy you have chosen there may be a small excess that will need to be paid by the customer for claims to be carried out.
 Check the policies full Terms and Conditions and your policy schedule for full details.